HiGregory/TerminalDungeon_Game/README.md

 # TerminalDungeon_Game
-Dungeon Game made with Python
+Dungeon Game made with Python and played in the CLI

 This is a dungeon game where the player tries to escape before the monster gets them.

-This was created after taking the Teamtreehouse tutorial on Dicts/Tuples.